rcdickerson/orhle/README.md

 ## About the Archive

-ORHLE is an automatic existential relational Hoare logic (RHLE) verifier.
-It accepts programs written in the FunIMP language, a set of universal and existential function specifications, and relational pre- and post-conditions.
-(More detailed information on the input file format is given below.
-ORHLE attempts to verify the pre- and post-conditions on the given FunIMP code and reports either a) success or b) failure along with a falsifying model if one was found.
+ORHLE is an automatic verifier for relational Hoare logic with existentials (RHLE).
+It accepts programs written in the FunIMP language (detailed information on the input file format is given below) and attempts to verify relational pre- and post-conditions.
+The outcome of a ORHLE verification attempt is either success or failure along with a falsifying model.

 ORHLE is written in Haskell and uses Z3 to discharge verification conditions.
 Experiments were run on ORHLE compiled with GHC version